haddocking/haddocking.github.io/education/HADDOCK3/HADDOCK3-antibody-antigen/index.md

     7_clustfcc/
     8_seletopclusts/
     9_caprieval/
+    analysis/
     data/
     log
 {% endhighlight %}

+There is in addition the log file (text file) and two additional directories:

-There is one additional `data` directory containing the input data (PDB and restraint files) for the various modules and the `log` file of the run.
+- the `data` directory containing the input data (PDB and restraint files) for the various modules
+- the `analysis` directory containing various plots to visualise the results for each `caprieval` step

-You can find information about the duration of the run at the bottom of that file.
+You can find information about the duration of the run at the bottom of the log file.
 Each sampling/refinement/selection module will contain PBD files.

 For example, the `X_seletopclusts` directory contains the selected models from each cluster.
 The clusters in that directory are numbered based on their rank, i.e. `cluster_1` refers to the top-ranked cluster.
 Information about the origin of these files can be found in that directory in the `seletopclusts.txt` file.